openedx/frontend-app-ecommerce/README.rst

 Introduction
 ------------

-This is a micro-frontend application responsible for the display of an authenticated user's order history.
+This is a micro-frontend application responsible for the display of an authenticated user's order history and receipt page.

 Installation
 ------------